reductstore/website/blog/2024-03-15-ROS-integration/index.md

         if not self.bucket:
             await self.init_bucket()

-        self.get_logger().info(f"Storing data at {self.display_timestamp(timestamp)}")
         await self.bucket.write("image", data, timestamp)
 ```

 When the `store_data` method is called, it first checks if the bucket has been initialized.
 If not, it calls the `init_bucket` method to create the bucket.
-Then, it writes the serialized data to the bucket entry "image" with the provided timestamp.
+Then, it writes the serialized data to the bucket entry `image` with the provided timestamp.

 As you can see, the `store_data` method is designed to be non-blocking, ensuring that the main thread can continue processing other tasks without waiting for the data to be stored.

 <!-- -->

-## Testing the Image Storage System
+## Testing the image storage system
 To test the image storage system, you can run the ROS 2 node and publish image messages to the `/image_raw` topic.

-You can use the `usb_cam` package to capture images from a USB camera and publish them to the `/image_raw` topic.
+For example, we can use the `usb_cam` package to capture images from a USB camera (such as a web camera) and publish them to the `/image_raw` topic.

 To install the `usb_cam` package, you can use the following command: